StephenWattam/LWAC/doc/user/index.md

 Installation and Dependencies
 -----------------------------
-LWAC's dependencies and installer are documented [here](install.html)
+LWAC's dependencies and installation are documented [here](install.html)

 Concepts
 --------